akeneo/pim-docs/manipulate_pim_data/teamwork_assistant/add_project_remover.rst

 How To Remove A Project On A Custom Catalog Update?
 ===================================================

-.. _reference: ../../technical_overview/teamwork_assistant/catalog_impact.html

 Several catalog updates can have an impact on project integrity.
 In this case we need to remove the impacted projects.
 Akeneo PIM already manages its own catalog updates.
-The list is available in Teamwork Assistant reference_ part.
+The list is available in Teamwork Assistant :doc:`reference </technical_overview/teamwork_assistant/catalog_impact>` part.

 How does It Work?
 _________________